vitaly-t/pg-promise/README.md

 supports [savepoints](http://www.postgresql.org/docs/9.6/static/sql-savepoint.html) inside top-level transactions, to allow *partial rollbacks*.

-Postgres uses `BEGIN` and `COMMIT / ROLLBACK` for the top-level transaction, and it uses `SAVEPOINT pointName` and `RELEASE / ROLLBACK TO pointName` for inner save-points.
+Postgres uses `BEGIN` with `COMMIT / ROLLBACK` for top-level transactions, and `SAVEPOINT name` with `RELEASE / ROLLBACK TO name` for inner save-points.

-This library automatically executes all the right transaction and savepoint commands, with unique savepoint names, based on the transaction level.
+This library automatically executes all such transaction and savepoint commands, with unique savepoint names, based on the transaction level.

 ### Configurable Transactions

-[TransactionMode] type can extend your `BEGIN` command with configuration parameters:
+[TransactionMode] type can extend your `BEGIN` command with transaction configuration:

 ```js
 const TransactionMode = pgp.txMode.TransactionMode;